 Peter Lilley, MP from 1983 to 2017 and a well-known climate science denier.
 Credit: Brendan Montague

-The man chosen by the Conservatives to replace Lilley is Bim Afolabi, an Eton and Oxford educated Tory insider.
+The man chosen by the Conservatives to replace Lilley is Bim Afolami, an Eton and Oxford educated Tory insider.

 He is a fan of the Big Society and grammar schools, and cares about “protecting our green belt” according to his policy-light website.
 He did not respond to DeSmog UK’s request for his views on climate and environment issues.